mary-aguililla/pm-challenge/README.md

 - [Julie Zhuo](https://www.linkedin.com/in/julie-zhuo/) — former VP Product Design at Facebook, author of *The Making of a Manager*
 - [Lenny Rachitsky](https://www.linkedin.com/in/lennyrachitsky/) — writer, advisor, former Head of Supply Growth at Airbnb
 - [Elena Verna](https://www.linkedin.com/in/elenaverna) — Head of Growth at Lovable, former growth leader at Dropbox, SurveyMonkey, Miro, Amplitude

-## License

-*(Add your preferred license here — MIT is the common default for a repo like this if you want it freely reusable.)*